 Framed for a murder he did not commit, seventeen year old Nathan Yorke is about to lose his identity.
 Shunned by society and left with nothing, Nathan’s only hope is to make contact with a group hunting the criminal mastermind known only as ‘The Manager.’
 But, in a society that has little regard for human life, Nathan’s first priority is survival.

 I’m scared.
 No, scared isn’t the word.
 I’m absolutely terrified.
 What seventeen-year-old boy wouldn’t be in this situation?
 The courtroom is full; a sea of faces staring back like they are disgusted to be in the same room as me.
-I don’t know any of them or vice versa, but their hatred is obvious and is etched across their angry faces.
-To the left of my cage, the judge glares at me with venomous eyes, like he’s ready to pass his judgement.
+We don’t know each other, but their hatred of me is etched across their angry faces.
+To the left of my cage, the judge glares at me with venomous eyes, like he’s ready to pass judgement.
 He looks like he’s heard enough to have already decided my fate.
 Through the bars I see my defence, the only person willing to risk their reputation to defend my hopeless situation, and even she thinks I’m guilty as hell.
 I sincerely hope she has a trick up her sleeve, an ace to play to get me out of this mess I’ve found myself in.

-“You’d better start showing a little more appreciation, Yorke,” he hisses in a deadly serious tone, with a hint of malice mixed with his words.
+“You’d better start showing a little more appreciation, Yorke,” he hisses in a deadly serious tone, mixed with a hint of malice.
 “Or you’ll go the same way as your father.”

 “What do you know about my father?”
 I snap.